CarterG2099/startup/notes.md

 - Creating Domain name allows for HTTPS - not available with just an ip address
 - **DNS**: Domain Name System
   - **Domain Name**: pronutrilog.click
+      - Use 'dig' [domain name] to get IP Address
   - **IP Address**: Unique for each device.
 DNS translates it to domain name.
   - **DNS Record**: Contains information that maps domain names to specific resources, such as IP addresses or other services
       - A type record: Represents root domain and public IP Address